Friday, January 20, 2012

 Above: This pic really shows how the tight side is undisturbed.
 When I screw this back in I am actually turning the axle.
 And this side is being drawn back in by the other side being tightened back up.
 This is why I have set the lock nut (the thin nut)aside for now on the other end.
 Once it is all closed up again and not to tight or loose I will then thread the lock nut back into place.
 And I can hold the cone in the proper position by using a cone wrench to hold the cone from tightening while I tighten the lock nut.
 Again like the front you will need to check this for grind or play before installing the wheel on the bike.

-Above: Here is the rear wheel back on the bike for testing, the fixed cog is working fine.
+Above: Here is the rear wheel back on the bike for testing, the fixed gear cog is working fine.
 I have temporally re-installed the original crank for testing.
 The new crank and post should arrive in a few days.
 I had already ordered grips before I decided to change the handlebars.
 I will be wrapping the new bars.
 But I`m sure I will use the grips on a future project.

 Above: Here I have the wheels back on with the temporary crank.
 Lets move on to the handlebars.